In lactating or weaned sows, inflammation of a single mammary gland is common. Such uniglandular inflammations are more often noticed in old sows.

 Etiology and Pathogenesis

-The microorganisms involved are the same as those in acute multiglandular mastitis (see Etiology and Pathogenesis).
-Sometimes only 1 or 2 mammary glands are affected; the cause should be identified.
+The microorganisms involved are the same as those in acute multiglandular mastitis (see Acute Multiglandular Mastitis in Sows).
+Sometimes only one or two mammary glands are affected; the cause should be identified.
 Traumatic lesions or inaccessibility of teats to piglets are common.
 Piglets suckling inguinal mammary glands of old sows are often unable to reach the teat during the phase of milk ejection.
 Usually, piglets have selected a specific gland by 24 hr after birth.
-A piglet suckling a teat affected by acute uniglandular mastitis will show growth retardation, while littermates remain normal.
+A piglet suckling a teat affected by acute uniglandular mastitis will show growth retardation, while littermates remain healthy.
 Milk secretion may be restricted by acquired problems of mammary conformation (as in old sows), traumatic lesions, and other teat abnormalities.
 Teat lesions may have developed during the previous lactation, the previous weaning-to-estrus interval, or the previous gestation.

 Treatment and Control

 The affected gland is lost for the current lactation and sometimes for the next lactation.
 During subsequent lactations, the number of nursing piglets should be limited, or the sow should be culled.

 Last full review/revision October 2014 by Perle Boyer, DVM; Glen W. Almond, DVM, PhD